blanktphan/learning-journey/README.md

 - 📘 [Electronics](./fundamental/electronics/) - [🚧 soon]
 - 📘 [Drawing](./fundamental/drawing/) - [🚧 soon]

+You can click [here](./fundamental/) to see more fundamental lessons.

 ## 📚 Technical skills

 - 📕 [Programming](./technical-skills/programming) - [🔨 processing]